 This article digs into the details of our main lining types for our typing gloves.
 If I miss anything that you are wondering about, please contact me with your questions or feedback.

-The three lining options that I'll be discussing and comparing:
+The four lining options that I'll be discussing and comparing:

 1. Recycled Polyester Fleece

 2. Organic Cotton Fleece

 4. Organic Cotton Thermal Knit (NEW!)